 Several facets of the detailed design process are universal across most Illinois Tollway ITS projects (e.g., system integration, equipment warranties).
-Once final Contract Documents have been created by the DSE and approved by the Illinois Tollway, the final documents are issued for bid by a Contractor.
-The DSE may provide support during the bid stage, as well as the construction stage that follows.
+Once final Contract Documents have been created by the DSE and approved by the Illinois Tollway, the final documents are issued for contractor bid.
+The DSE may provide support during the bid stage, as well as the construction stage and system integration that follow.
 The CM acts as the Illinois Tollway's agent during this process, verifying that the design requirements are met by the Contractor.

-The DSE Manual shall be followed with regard to submittal requirements for ITS design stages and Contract Documents, including checklists of design considerations required at each "step" of the development process.
+In addition to requirements set forth herein, the DSE Manual shall be followed with regard to submittal requirements for ITS design stages and Contract Documents.

-1.4.2 ITS Technologies and Site Design
+1.6.2 ITS Technologies and Site Design